Super Bowl notebook: Spotlight on 49ers' Garoppolo

 That said, Reid is certainly wary of Ford's ability, saying, "There are not a lot of pass rushers better than Dee." --Ford (quad, hamstring) said he remains less than 100 percent but should be fine to play heavy snaps on Sunday, while running back Tevin Coleman (shoulder) remains hopeful to suit up.

 The Chiefs, meanwhile, are about as healthy as can be, with every player practicing this week.
-Defensive tackle Chris Jones (calf) is expected to play closer to his full allotment of snaps after logging just 28 in the AFC Championship Game. --Field Level Media
+Defensive tackle Chris Jones (calf) is expected to play closer to his full allotment of snaps after logging just 28 in the AFC Championship Game. --The 49ers are practicing on a brand-new field at the University of Miami in Coral Gables, Fla., but only after nearly making a last-minute detour, according to an NFL Network report.

+Per the report, the 49ers and Green Bay Packers inspected the field before the NFC Championship Game, and both teams -- along with the league -- found it unsafe.
+The school initially resisted requests for new turf, so the 49ers began seeking out other locations after their win over the Packers.
+The university eventually agreed to install a new field at the Niners' expense.
+The Chiefs are spending the week practicing at the Miami Dolphins' facility in Davie, Fla.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)